 Somewhere in the middle of all of that we scraped together some more money and made the extension to our house liveable if not finished, the Bear and I separated and then reconciled and I was offered work at the local school as a teacher’s aide and later as website and media officer.
 When I look back over the last four or five years, it feels a bit like I have been the recipient of a thorough digestive scan, from top to bottom – enema, scope, scraping and burning away of lesions, another enema and then re-inoculation with healthy bacteria.
 In the aftermath there is relief that it’s over combined with a feeling of lightness and intestinal fortitude :).

 After three years at home, I am now an expert on myself.
 I know what I like and what I don’t.
 I know what works for me, what makes me happy and what doesn’t.
 I am very strict about what I become involved in, making sure that anything I take on is for the right reasons.
 I am also very strict with myself – I hold myself accountable and take responsibility for my own life.
 Finally, I have taken my life into my own two hands and am now driving my own bus.

-Mainly, I just feel lucky and so grateful to have had the opportunity to mould and shape my life in this conscious way.
+Mainly, I just feel lucky and so grateful to have had the opportunity to mold and shape my life in this conscious way.
 I look around me and see people rushing around, avoiding their lives with all of their might; and I remember how only four years ago that was me.
 Now I am standing on the precipice of my next big adventure – a degree in Media and Communications majoring in Writing and Publishing.
 Who knows what will come next?
 I know this though – sometimes it takes having your freedom taken away from you to discover that inside your Soul you are always free.